Doliver-O/ClimaPrev/README.md

 A URL base para acessar os endpoints da API é:
 `[https://climaprev.onrender.com/]`

-#### Obs: No primeiro acesso existe um delay relacionado ao loading da aplicação ao servidor " instance will spin down with inactivity, which can delay requests by 50 seconds or more."
+#### Obs: No primeiro acesso existe um delay relacionado ao loading da aplicação no servidor " instance will spin down with inactivity, which can delay requests by 50 seconds or more."

 ## API